ItalyPaleAle/WithBlueInk/_posts/2015-12-22-preparing-a-red-hat-enterprise-linux-7-image-for-azure-using-virtualbox.md

 ## Prepare the image

 Log in to the virtual machine as user "root".
 You can administer your Virtual Machine by either typing directly into the terminal in the VirtualBox window, or by using SSH (using a client like PuTTY on Windows, or OpenSSH on the Mac OSX/Linux console).
-While both methods will work, using SSH is generally more convenient, allowing operations such as copy/paste.
+While both methods will equally work, using SSH is generally more convenient because it allows operations such as copy/paste.

 > **Tip**: You can get the IP of the Virtual Machine in the local network (to connect via SSH) from the console (after logging in as "root") by executing `ip addr` (look for the value under "inet" in the first ethernet link - "enp0s3" in the example):
 >